 According to the ASPCA, almost 3.9 million dogs came into animal shelters.
 People visit these shelters for buying or adopting them.
 These retired dogs can be a good choice for you if you’re not able to buy a brand new puppy.

 Pro tip: These rescued dogs are cheaper, and you can adopt them quickly.

 Mini Goldendoodles don’t require a lot of special care.
-They’re healthy, energetic, and they’re not prone to disease and health disorders.
-The main thing to remember with these dogs is that they’re people-loving animals.
+They’re healthy and energetic, and they’re not prone to disease and health disorders.
+The main thing to remember about these dogs is that they’re people-loving animals.

 They don’t do well on their own for long periods and tend to develop strong bonds with their families.
 They may have a higher capacity for separation anxiety than other small dogs, so it’s a good idea to get them used to your constant coming and going.
 At the same time, they’re still young and impressionable.